Service providers and partners

 If you care for more than 5 children under the age of 13 years who have different parents, you must be licensed as a child care provider under the Child Care and Early Years Act.

-EYCCS fee subsidy and funding agreement
+EYCCS fee subsidy agreement

 Funding support for professionals and service providers